mikedecr/mikedecr-site/content/_index.md

 subtitle:
     # is a quantitative researcher in Chicago, IL
 description: |
-  is a quantitative researcher in Chicago <br>
+  is a quantitative researcher in Chicago building statistical analysis <br>
-  building statistical analysis + software for high-frequency trading
+  and software for low-latency / high-frequency trading
 text_align_left: true
 action_label: Read More &rarr;
 action_link: /about